Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 In order to ensure that the test works as expected in different environments, observe the following additional rules:
 * Avoid using external commands such as *grep, rm,* etc., as these commands can be absent on another system (e.g. on Windows); use facilities provided by Tcl instead.
 * Do not put call to *locate_data_file* in catch statement – this can prevent correct interpretation of the missing data file by the test system.
+* Do not use commands *decho* and *dlog* in the test script, to avoid interference with use of these commands by the test system.

 @subsection testmanual_3_5 Interpretation of test results